lilgast8/Startiflette/README.md

 * `preprod`: used to test prod version online, the targeted directory is `www/`.
 * `prod`: used for production, the targeted directory is `www/`.

 You can add as many environments as you want.
-You just need to keep the prefix `dev-`, `preprod-local-`, `preprod-` or `prod-` depends on which type of environment you want to set.